Emergency Ultrasound Fellowship

 Lastly, Chicago itself provides a huge network of academicians and physicians with unlimited opportunities for networking and collaborating, surrounded by 6 emergency medicine residencies and an active and productive POCUS community.
 Two busy and productive Emergency Ultrasound divisions, a medical school affiliation, a variety of ultrasound resources, an active research associate program that provides resources for academic projects, and a host of relationships throughout the greater Chicago area makes the Cook County-Endeavor fellowship a dynamic and promising training ground.

-Apply for the Emergency Ultrasound Fellowship on the Society of Clinical Ultrasound Fellowships (SCUF) website.
-For more information, please contact Dr. David Murray at david.murray@cookcountyhhs.org.
+Click the logo to the left to apply for the Emergency Ultrasound Fellowship on the Society of Clinical Ultrasound Fellowships (SCUF) website.
+For more information, please contact Dr. Murray at david.murray@cookcountyhhs.org.

 our faculty